* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

 This is not difficult to do, check out my article here that shows (with video guides) how to reset all Amazon Echo devices.

 Why Do They Call It “Blue Ring of Death”?

-- Unplug for FIVE minutes then power up and see how it goes.
+Unplug your device and wait for at least FIVE minutes then power up and see if it fixes the problem.

-- Go to Alexa settings and make sure that “do not disturb” is turned off.
+Go to Alexa app settings and make sure that “do not disturb” is turned off.

 Why Does My Amazon Echo Device Randomly Turn Blue?